quantify-os/quantify-core/docs/usage.rst

 Control Mode
 -----------------

-A very important aspect in the usage of the MeasurementControl is the Control Mode, which specifies whether the setpoints are processed iteratively or in batches.
+A very important aspect in the usage of the :class:`~quantify.measurement.MeasurementControl` is the Control Mode, which specifies whether the setpoints are processed iteratively or in batches.
 Batched mode can be used to deal with constraints imposed by (hardware) resources or to reduce overhead.

 In **Iterative** mode, the MC steps through each setpoint one at a time, processing them one by one.